 We already live in a data-driven world.

-As a marketer, your choice is between getting driven by data or learning how to use it to drive smarter decisions.
+As a marketer, your choice is to get driven by data or learn how to use it to drive smarter decisions.

 Data-analytical thinking is a skill that you can master.
 A skill that will ultimately help you make smarter decisions by using data and data analysis correctly.